 Great content is a (half) marathon

-The excuse for being in Berlin was for my partner to run in the half marathon.
-Which he did, very successfully.
+The excuse for being in Berlin was for my (then) partner to run in the half marathon.
+Which he did, successfully.
 These events always make me marvel at people’s efforts.
 How some make it look so effortless.
 The sheer grit and determination of others to just keep going.
 The camaraderie and support.

 I am sure that there are some rare beings that can whizz through a half marathon with no effort and get a spectacular time.
 For most, it takes training and effort.